Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Like window air conditioners, portable (and quiet portable) ACs measure energy efficiency with ratings created and enforced by the EPA and the U.S. Department of Energy.
 These will tell you how models within the same BTU class differ in terms of efficiency:

 Portable air conditioners designed for quiet operation tend to be a bit more expensive than comparable models and can be less efficient, so it’s worth thinking about how much quiet operation really matters to you if you’ve got a strict budget.
-While a baby’s room or bedroom is somewhere you might need an ultra-quiet air conditioner, other spaces, especially larger ones, don’t necessarily need one, especially if they face noisy areas, like streets or schools.
+While a baby’s room or bedroom is somewhere you might need an ultra-quiet air conditioner like the best 8000 BTU air conditioner, other spaces, especially larger ones, don’t necessarily need one, especially if they face noisy areas, like streets or schools.